Large Graph-Mining: Power Tools and a Practitioner's Guide

 author: Gary L Miller, School of Computer Science, Carnegie Mellon University

-author: Christos Faloutsos, Computer Science Department, Carnegie Mellon University
+author: Charalampos E. Tsourakakis, School of Computer Science, Carnegie Mellon University

 Report a problem or upload filesIf you have found a problem with this lecture or would like to send us extra material, articles, exercises, etc., please use our ticket system to describe your request and upload the data.